Skip to contents

 data_return_cols

-Optional vector of column names to include from 'data'.
+Optional vector of column names to include from data.
+Default is NULL (only row_id is returned).

 regex_return_cols

-Optional vector of column names to include from 'regex_table'.
+Optional vector of column names to include from regex_table.
+Default is NULL (no metadata columns added).

 date_col